Edgar Davids: Inter Milan and Tottenham Hotspur

 In the summer of 2004, Davids permanently moved on to Italian club Inter Milan on a three-year contract.
 When Inter terminated the remaining years of his contract in August 2005, he moved to England on a free transfer to play for Tottenham Hotspur.
 He had a successful stay at Tottenham and instantly became a fan favourite.
-His first and only goal was in a 2–1 away win against Wigan Athletic.
+His first and only goal was in a 2–1 away win against Everton.
 Davids played for Spurs in the 2005–06 and the 2006–07 seasons, with the club finishing fifth in both seasons.

 Return to Ajax

 Davids signed once more for Ajax on 28 January 2007 and played his first match against club rivals Feyenoord on 4 February.
 After the mid-season switch, Davids proved his value for the Ajax team again.
 He was one of the key midfielders in the run for the Dutch championship that was lost on one single goal to PSV on the final day of the league.
 He also played a major role in Ajax's cup campaign.
 He secured the KNVB Cup for Ajax by scoring the final penalty in a thrilling penalty shoot-out against AZ.
 Prior to the start of the 2007–08 season, Davids' leg was broken in a pre-season friendly against Go Ahead Eagles, sidelining him for around three months.
 In May 2008, Davids said he would leave Ajax when his contract expired on 30 June.

 Davids played against the LA Galaxy on 6 December 2008 in an exhibition match held at Mount Smart Stadium in Auckland, New Zealand, as part of an Oceania XI All-Star team, despite the fact he is not from Oceania and has never played for an Oceanic club or national team.
-Davids was in contract negotiations with English Championship club Leicester City from 22 October 2009, however he failed to make a decision for over a week and the club withdrew their offer on 30 October.
+Davids was in contract negotiations with English Championship club Leicester City from 22 October 2009; however, he failed to make a decision for over a week and the club withdrew their offer on 30 October.